umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 ### Backoffice Integrated Transfers

-If the optimal deployment workflow for your entity is to have editors control the deployment operations, instead of registering with the disk entity service, the transfer entity service should be used.
+If the optimal deployment workflow for your entity is to have editors control the deployment operations, the transfer entity service should be used.
+This would be instead of registering with the disk entity service.
 The process is similar, but a bit more involved.
 There's a need to also register details of the tree being used for editing the entities.
-In more complex cases, we also need to be able handle the situation where multiple entity types are managed within a single tree.
+In more complex cases, we also need to be able to handle the situation where multiple entity types are managed within a single tree.

 An introduction to this feature can be found in the second half of [this recorded session from Codegarden 2021](https://youtu.be/8bgZmlJ7ScI?t=938).